 The whole drive could take you a day if you want to relax at each lake, or if you wish to see the lakes quickly you can easily drive this in under an hour.

-Although you’ll technically be in Banff National Park for a large portion of this road trip, Downtown Banff offers quite a bit for visitors that don’t want to venture too far from civilization.
+Although you’ll technically be in Banff National Park for a large portion of this road trip, Downtown Banff offers quite a bit for visitors who don’t want to venture too far from civilization.

 Head to Banff to stroll Banff Avenue, walk into the many shops, smell the flowers at Cascade Gardens, dine at the many restaurants, walk to Bow Falls, stop at the Cave & Basin Museum, head up the Mount Norquay Charilift, or go up the Banff Gondola and enjoy the views over Cascade Mountain.